woistjadefox/unity-network-manager/README.md

 UnityNetworkManager
 ===================

-A simple network manager for the build-in RakNet client in Unity + a simple GUI for a lobby.
+A simple network manager for the build-in RakNet client in Unity + a simple GUI for the lobby management.

-Added playernames and ready state to the basic lobby and a chat window.
+Features:
+- Lobby with chat
+- Manager takes care of playername changes and ready state changes
+- LAN Autodiscovery for local network games
+- Smiple Prediction (Interpolation & Extrapolation)
+- Rigidbody support

 ####Installation:
 ***
-Just attach UILobby.cs & UnityNetworkManager.cs to an empty GameObject and set the public parameter "Game Name".
+Just attach UILobby.cs, UnityNetworkManager.cs & UnityNetworkDiscovery.cs to an empty GameObject and set the public parameter "Game Name".
 Example in scene Lobby.unity

 ####Still in development / Todo: